hanwendong1/AVS463-f20/content/5-Other-Resources.md

    <p>
    </p>
 </html>

-Use the [floor maps](https://www.lib.uidaho.edu/about/maps.html) to locate the shelves that contain the specified call number groups.
+{% capture text %}Use the [floor maps](https://www.lib.uidaho.edu/about/maps.html) to locate the shelves that contain the specified call number groups.
+{% endcapture %}
+{% include alert.md text=text color="warning" %}

 ## Government Documents
 When searching the library catalog, you can filter the results by `Government Documents` under `Resource Type`.
 These documents are located on the library basement.
 You can click [this link](https://www.lib.uidaho.edu/find/govdocs/) or email <a href = "mailto: rattebur@uidaho.edu">Rami Attebury</a> to learn more about how to access government documents.